agentrickard/domain/README.txt

 This setting controls the default behavior of the module when installing over an existing installation.
-If set to TRUE, the Domain Access module will assign all existing nodes to be viewable by all affiliate sites.
+If set to TRUE, the Domain Access module will assign all existing nodes to be viewable by your primary domain.

-If you set this value to FALSE, existing nodes will only be visible to users on your root domain.
+If you set this value to FALSE, existing content will not be visible on your primary domain unless DOMAIN_SITE_GRANT is set to TRUE.

 For more details, see section 5.